dimfeld/unwebhook/README.md

 unwebhook
 =============

-Webhook server for Gitlab and Github to run shell commands based on events.
+Webhook server for Gitlab and Github to run arbitrary commands based on events.
 Currently under development.

 The server supports multiple hooks simultaneously, exposed at customizable URLs.